Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 This is designed to be used with CCI Open Document (above) to show and hide a Tile, which has an CCI: Open Document Scene Region.
 It requires two regions, one to show and the other to hide.
 This can only be triggered by the GM (Keeper).

 - **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
-- **Show** - Define if clicking on this region will show or hide the relevant Tiles, Journal Entries, and Journal Entry Pages.
+- **Action** - Define if clicking on this region will show, hide, or toggle the relevant Tiles, Journal Entries, and Journal Entry Pages.
 It can also be used to enable or disable other Region Behaviors
 - **Select Tile** - Enter the UUID of the Tile and then press the Add Document button
 - **Select Journal Entries** - Enter the UUID as per Select Tile or Drag it here
 - **Permission for Documents** - If Show is ticked the Documents will have this default permission